Transport in Thailand: Road safety

-The two most dangerous travel periods in Thailand are at the New Year and at Songkran.
+The two most dangerous travel periods in Thailand are around New Year's Eve and Songkran.
 Songkran 2016 (11-17 April) saw 442 deaths and 3,656 injuries.
 New Year 2017's death toll for the seven-day period between 29 December 2016 and 4 January 2017 was 478 compared to the previous year's record of 380.
 A total of 4,128 people were injured in road accidents during the period.
 The Centre for the Prevention and Reduction of Road Accidents said that the death toll in 2016 was the highest of the last ten years.
 Death toll records from road accidents for the last ten New Year periods are: 449 deaths in 2007, 401 in 2008, 357 in 2009, 347 in 2010, 358 in 2011, 321 in 2012, 365 in 2013, 366 in 2014, 341 in 2015, 380 in 2016.
-Lax enforcement of traffic laws appears to be a major contributor to traffic accidents: the World Health Organization's Collaborating Centre for Injury Prevention and Safety Promotion found that only 20 percent of traffic violators on Thai roads are given tickets and only four percent of those cited pay their traffic fines.
+Lax enforcement of traffic laws appears to be a major contributor to traffic accidents: the World Health Organization's Collaborating Centre for Injury Prevention and Safety Promotion found that only 20 percent of traffic violators on Thai roads are given tickets and only four percent pay their fines.

 Government attempts to reduce the toll of deaths and injuries have proven ineffectual.
 In 2011 the government declared the following ten years to be Thailand's "decade of action on road safety".
 It named 2012 as the year of 100 percent helmet use on motorbikes.
 In 2015, about 1.3 million school-age children in Thailand regularly traveled on the back of motorcycles each day but only seven percent wore helmets.
 In 2018, the WHO reported that motorcycle helmet use was 51 percent by operators and 20 percent by passengers.
 In 2015 the Interior Ministry's Department of Disaster Prevention and Mitigation's (DDPM) Road Safety Collaboration Centre announced a target of reducing road deaths by 80 percent.
 According to The New York Times, in 2015, Thailand vowed at a United Nations forum to halve traffic deaths by 2020.
 But DDPM's published mandate makes no mention of road safety.
 Road safety falls under the purview of the Ministry of Interior's DDPM.
 Responsibility for roads falls under the Ministry of Transport.

-Thailand had no laws requiring child safety features or a rear seating position in vehicles, but, the government has announced that the use of child seat is mandatory and the violators will be fined since Sep 2022.
+Thailand had no laws requiring child safety features or a rear seating position in vehicles, but, the government announced that the use of child seat is mandatory and the violators would be fined since Sep 2022.